paprikka/sonnet.io/src/site/posts/sit/index.md

 I hope you chose the latter.
 If not, I do hope that since you've read this far I’m giving you something worth your time.
 Just like anyone else I want to feel useful.

-{% pic "./imgs/foot.png", "" %}
+{% fig "./imgs/foot.png", "An unfinished drawing of a foot.
+It's done using a single line which takes the shape of a foot, but eventually turns into a scribbled text saying 'ah whatever fuck it' followed by a poorly drawn logo of a bird, flying away.
+The bird looks a little bit like the logo of Twitter." %}
-*Have you ever wasted 10 minutes of your life  scrolling through Twitter, only to forget why you’re there in the first place?
-Spoiler: you were looking for something else, but got lost on the way.*
+Have you ever wasted 10 minutes of your life  scrolling through Twitter, only to forget why you’re there in the first place?
+Spoiler: you were looking for something else, but got lost on the way.
+{% endfig %}

 A funny thing can happen when you use _Sit._ When you just sit and do nothing, every minute  drags on into what feels like infinity.
 But when you mindlessly watch TikTok or doomscroll through Twitter on the other hand, hyperspace seems to bend in the opposite direction: I blink and the pasta is overcooked, I blink again and the light in the kitchen is different, cooler, the shadows have moved.
 Are we really alive if we’re not here?

 When you open _Sit._, I don’t try to fill your brain with anything.
 It’s just you and your thoughts.
 That can get uncomfortable.
 But when you finish, for some strange reason you feel better.

-_Alternative title for reason #1: the time I want back._
+> Alternative title for reason #1: the time I want back.

 The two other reasons I built _Sit._ are more trivial and less likely to generate a rant.

-## Motivation
+## Reason #2: Motivation

 I’ve decided to drop full time work and move back to personal projects, which means I’m still figuring out a structure for my day, which means it’s easy to get stuck in a rut.